mandanemedia/CashRegister/README.md

 Do not include a database, console application or GUI.
 The unit tests are all that is required.
 The goal of this exercise is to evaluate your coding style, OO design skills and functional completeness.

 ## Solution Diagrams
+Note: These diagrams are an overview of the codes or they are not the exact representation of the codes.
+For example, ShoppingCartDecorator is a class that is inherited from ShoppingCart.
 ![alt tag](https://github.com/mandanemedia/CashRegister/blob/master/Diagrams/NameSpace.ProductSellSection.jpg)
 ![alt tag](https://github.com/mandanemedia/CashRegister/blob/master/Diagrams/NameSpace.ShoppingCartSection.jpg)